CausalML/LongTermCausalInference/minimax/Readme.txt

-This is code is used to generate Table 2 in the main text as well as Table 10 in the supplement.
+This code is used to generate Table 2 in the main text as well as Table 10 in the supplement.

 To generate the result for each cell in the table, first edit